MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-ionq.md

 from azure.quantum import Workspace
 ```

-## Connecting to the Azure Quantum service
+## Connect to the Azure Quantum service

 To connect to the Azure Quantum service, your program will need the resource ID and the
 location of your Azure Quantum workspace.
 Login to your Azure account,